daniellee6925/pytorch_helper_programs/README.md

-This repo contains pre-built helper functions for training, testing Neural Networks for computer vision related projects
+This repo contains pre-built helper functions for training, testing Neural Networks in PyTorch